Homepage

 error - raise error, do not allow to deploy liquid file

-require_table_for_record_delete_mutation false The argument table for the record_delete mutation is optional by default, which can lead to security issues if the type of the record is not explicitly checked before executing the mutation.
+require_table_for_record_delete_mutation true The argument table for the record_delete mutation is optional by default, which can lead to security issues if the type of the record is not explicitly checked before executing the mutation.
 By setting the flag to true, you effectively make the table attribute required to avoid such vulnerability.

 skip_elasticsearch false If you do not use the keyword argument in records/users queries or customizations/people queries, you can increase performance by avoiding indexing data in the ELasticSearch by setting this flag to true.